AI4Finance-Foundation/FinRL/README.md

 </b>

 [**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is the first open-source framework to demonstrate the great potential of applying deep reinforcement learning in quantitative finance.
-We help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**. **A DRL agent learns by continuously interacting with an environment in a trial-and-error manner, making sequential decisions under uncertainty, and achieving a balance between exploration and exploitation**.
+We help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**.

 The FinRL ecosystem: